 1. For your health:

-- They are carcinogens – they give you cancer (cancer rate in school and Farmer dead after pesticides in face)
+- They are carcinogens – they give you cancer (see cancer rate in school surrounded by conventional vineyards 5 times national average and Farmer dead after pesticides in face)

 - They are endocrine disrupters – they mess with hormones and reproductive capability increasing fertility problems and increasing the risk of cancer related to reproductive parts eg prostate and breast cancer

-The only way to be sure you are not consuming systemic pesticides (which cannot be washed or peeled off) is to buy certified organic.
+The only way to be sure you are not consuming systemic pesticides (which cannot be washed or peeled off) is to buy certified organic or grow your own.

-- The levels of pesticides in some chemically farmed wines are over a thousand times the level that is considered acceptable in our drinking water
+- The levels of pesticides in chemically farmed wines are on average hundreds of times the level that is considered acceptable in our drinking water (study by Que Choisir consumer watchdog magazine in France)

-- According to ANSES (Agence nationale de sécurité sanitaire de l’alimentation, de l’environnement et du travail) French vineyards consume 20% of the pesticides sold in France but they only represent 3% of the farmed land
+- According to ANSES (Agence nationale de sécurité sanitaire de l’alimentation, de l’environnement et du travail) in France vineyards consume 20% of the pesticides sold but they only represent 3% of the farmed land

 The naturally farmed product will also have more positive health giving food value, higher levels of vitamins and minerals, higher levels of anti-oxidants like resveratrol in the case of wine.